Einstein's Theory of Relativity

 experimentally by Pound and Rebka (equation 1.23) numerically

-we see that it cannot be attributed to an absolute increase of energy
+it cannot be attributed to an absolute increase of energy of the

-actually changed as expected which means that the physical length has
+as expected which means that the physical length has really

-as all particles) have a lower mass at the bottom of the tower which
+(as well as all particles) have a lower mass at the bottom of

-gives them a longer de Broglie wavelength.
-Space dilation is not
+the tower which gives them a longer de Broglie wavelength.
+Space

 The